seanmcelroy/luxelot/README.md

 This is a very, very alpha project.
 Simple things like direct P2P connections using explicit address configuration work, as do some very simple concepts like "ping"/"pong".
 There's not much else to this project yet, but more is planned.
 A simple file transfer service implemented as an app (see Apps under Concepts below) is the current active focus to exemplify the potential of the project.

+## Quickstart

+1. Download and build the solution using `dotnet build` in the root directory, which contains the luxelot.sln file.

+2. Run the command `dotnet run --project ./core/luxelot.csproj &` (on Linux to run in the background of the shell) which will run the core project, which is the console host.
+Wait a minute or so for the nodes defined in the `appsettings.json` file to be spun up.

+3. Connect to the console host using telnet or netcat, such as `nc 127.0.0.1 8000`.
+You should be greeted with "HELLO."

+4. Type `peers` or `help`.
+Play!

 ## Concepts

 ### Apps